Leonard Raven-Hill: Life

 Raven-Hill published the impressions of his visit to India on the occasion of the tour of the Prince and Princess of Wales as An Indian Sketch-Book (1903) and his other published sketch-books include Our Battalion (1902) and The Promenaders (1894).

 He was married twice, to Annie Rogers and Marion Jean Lyon; both predeceased him.
 His first marriage resulted in four children, two daughters and two sons.

-In his later years his eyesight began to fail and Raven-Hill died on 31 March 1942 at Ryde on the Isle of Wight, and was buried with his first wife at the churchyard attached to St Helen's Church.
+In his later years his eyesight began to fail.
+Raven-Hill died on 31 March 1942 at Ryde on the Isle of Wight, and was buried with his first wife at the churchyard of St Helen's Church, St Helens, Isle of Wight.

 His obituary in the New York Times describes him as the "last great Victorian artist", and states he was known for "his sense of character and humor and sound draftsmanship".